Charleston, South Carolina

 7. Monitor, report, adjust

-Rankings shift, competitors react, Google updates.
-We track impressions, clicks, position changes, and form/tel conversions — then publish a monthly report showing what moved, what stalled, and what we’re changing next.
-Decisions follow data, not opinions.
+Impressions, clicks, position changes and form and call conversions tracked, then a monthly report on what moved, what stalled, and what changes next.

 GSC · GA4 · DataForSEO rank tracking